valeriansaliou/sonic/README.md

 * **Search terms are stored in collections, organized in buckets**; you may use a single bucket, or a bucket per user on your platform if you need to search in separate graphs.
 * **Search results return object identifiers**, that can be resolved from an external database if you need to enrich the search results.
 This makes Sonic a simple graph storage system, that points to identifier results.
 Sonic doesn't store any textual data in its graphs.
-* **Networked channel interface (Sonic Channel)**, that let you search your stored graphs or manage data ingestion (push in the index, pop from the index, flush a collection, flush a bucket, etc.).
+* **Networked channel interface (Sonic Channel)**, that let you search your stored graphs, manage data ingestion (push in the index, pop from the index, flush a collection, flush a bucket, etc.) and perform administrative actions.
 The Sonic Channel protocol was designed to be lightweight on resources and simple to integrate with (the protocol is specified in the sections below).
 * **Easy-to-use libraries**, that let you connect to Sonic Channel from your apps.

 ## Limitations